kuriv/phpdp/src/Creational/SimpleFactory/README.md

 # SimpleFactory

-It differs from the static factory because it is not static.
+It differs from the `StaticFactory` because it is not static.
 Therefore, you can have multiple factories, differently parameterized, you can subclass it and you can mock it.
 It always should be preferred over a static factory.

 ## UML